-You might be one of the many Irish energy customers who regularly receives estimated bills, which are based on the average consumption for a house the same size as yours.
+You might be one of the many Irish energy customers who regularly receive estimated bills, which are based on the average consumption for a home the same size as yours.

-ESB Networks attempts to send an engineer to read your house meter four times a year, but this often isn’t achieved (due to nobody being home at the time of the call-out, for example), making a estimate necessary.
+ESB Networks usually attempts to send an engineer to read your electricity meter four times a year, but this often isn’t possible (due to nobody being home at the time of the call-out, for example), making an estimate necessary.

-5. Improved energy efficiency is not only good for your pocket; it’s good for the environment too!
+Improved energy efficiency and reduced consumption are not only good for your pocket; it’s good for the environment too!

 The less energy you use, the happier Mother Nature will be!

 Your monthly or bi-monthly electricity bills will also become 'smart' too.